rohanprasadofficial/quotes/README.md

 ```
 # Pull Requests

-Every PRs are welcome , i will definitely look into and accept it.
+I'm open to anyone opening a PR, I will definitely take a look at any PR's that are opened.

 Two things to PR on:

 1. Adding more quotes to the library
-   - For this you can add a files new_quotes.json in the data folder , i will review it and add it to main files.
+   - For this you can add file(s) `new_quotes.json` in the `data` folder.
+I will give it a review, and then add it to the main files.
 2. Technical Addition
-   - Can includes various other functions code like top authors , more written quotes author etc..
+   - Including various other functionality like fetching the top authors and fetching more quotes from the same author.

 ### Created & Maintained By